 Frequently Asked Questions

-1What does 'application status has changed' mean in IRCC?
+5What does 'application status has changed' mean in IRCC?

 This typically means your application has moved to a new processing stage — for example, from background checks to test scheduling, or from test completed to decision pending.
 It does not necessarily mean a final decision has been made.
-Log in to your IRCC account for the specific status update.
+Log in to your IRCC account to see the specific status update.

-3Why does my IRCC tracker show no updates for months?
+6Why does my IRCC tracker show no updates for months?

 This is normal.
 Citizenship applications go through multiple stages including background checks, which happen silently.
 No update for 3-6 months during processing is common.
 If your application has been in process for more than 18 months with no update, you can use the IRCC web form to inquire.

-4Is the IRCC citizenship tracker down?
+7Is the IRCC citizenship tracker down?

 The IRCC tracker occasionally experiences maintenance or outages.
 If you cannot log in, wait 30 minutes and try again.
-You can check the IRCC website or Reddit communities like r/ImmigrationCanada for reports of widespread issues.
+You can check the IRCC website or communities like r/ImmigrationCanada for reports of widespread issues.

-5Can I track my citizenship application without logging in?
+8Can I track my citizenship application without logging in?